rkusa/pdfjs/docs/README.md

 - **width** (default: 612) - the page width
 - **height** (default: 792) - the page height
 - **padding**, **paddingTop**, **paddingRight**, **paddingBottom**, **paddingLeft** (default: 0) - the page padding
+- **precision** (default: 3) - precision used when creating the PDF and writing floating point numbers
+- **threshold** (default: 64) - threshold for the computation iterations done, before throwing; used to don't get caught in endless computations (should be increased for huge documents)
 - + [Text Options](document.md#texttext-opts)

 **Example:**